bpmnServer/bpmn-server/docs/scripting.md

     }
 ```
 ### Execution Listeners
-There are for all node types
+There are for all node types and processes

 | event        |       Description        |
 |-------------  |-------------   |
 | start   |   is fired at the start of item execution|
 | end   |	  is fired at the end of item execution|

+Also at the process level, start and end are triggered

 ### Task Listeners